francescovetere/CDCP/README.md

 # Collaborative Data Curation Platform

-This repository contains the final project for the course "Internet Oriented Systems" of the Master's Degree in Computer Engineering.
+This repository contains the final project for the course "Internet Oriented Systems" of the Master's Degree in Computer Engineering @ University of Parma.

 ## Description